 VALA invites you to our May Guest Speaker event for 2017.
 This 1-hour event will be run as a Zoom Webinar.

-Join special Guest presenters Michelle McLean, Dr Ben Chadwick and David Feighan who will be speaking on the topic "Getting the most out of your VALA paper and presentation".
+Join special Guest presenters Michelle McLean and Dr Ben Chadwick, hosted by David Feighan, who will be speaking on the topic "Getting the most out of your VALA paper and presentation".

 VALA invites you to our first Guest Speaker event for 2017.
 This 1-hour event will be run as a Zoom Webinar.